 - 1 tablespoon table salt

-- Combine the starter, water and 2 cups of the flour in a mixing bowl.
+- Combine 8 oz active sourdough starter, 12 oz warm water and 2 cups (10 oz) of the flour in a mixing bowl.
 Mix to form a thick batter.
-Cover the bowl and set aside for 30-60 minutes.
+Cover the bowl and set aside for 30-60 minutes.8 oz active sourdough starter, 12 oz warm water, 22 ½ oz bread flour

-- Add the barley malt syrup and salt.
+- Add 1 ½ oz barley malt syrup and 1 tablespoon table salt.
 Switch to the dough hook.
-Add 2 1/4 cups of the remaining flour and mix to combine.
-The dough should eventually cling to the hook and start to clear the sides of the bowl.
-If the dough is still a little sticky add the remaining 1/4 cup of flour a tablespoon at a time.
+Add the remaining 2 ½ cups (12 ½ oz) flour and mix to combine.
+The dough should eventually cling to the hook and start to clear the sides of the bowl.1 ½ oz barley malt syrup, 1 tablespoon table salt

 - Knead 5 minutes on medium speed.
 If working by hand, stir in as much of the flour as you can, then turn the dough out onto a lightly floured surface and knead in the remaining flour.
 Knead 5 minutes.
 Form the dough into a smooth ball.

 - Put the dough into a lightly oiled bowl, turning once to coat the dough.
 Cover the bowl and set it aside at room temperature.
 After 30 minutes uncover the bowl, lift one side of the dough and fold it into the middle of the dough.
 Repeat with the other three sides of the dough then flip the dough over.
 You're basically turning the dough inside-out to redistribute the yeast.
-Cover the bowl and after 30 minutes repeat the procedure.
-Cover the bowl and after 60 minutes repeat the procedure again.
-Cover the bowl and after 60 minutes the dough should be ready to shape the bagels (total fermentation time is about 3 hours, see note).
+Cover the bowl and repeat the procedure every 60 minutes for a total fermentation time of about 3 hours.
+The dough should be lively, elastic and airy.
+If the dough is still sluggish give it another hour or two at room temperature.

-- Line a baking pan with parchment paper then lightly sprinkle the paper with flour.
+- Line a baking pan with parchment paper then generously sprinkle the paper with cornmeal (or flour).
 Turn the dough out onto a lightly floured surface without kneading out the air.
-Divide the dough into 12 even pieces.
-Use a cupped hand to roll each piece into a smooth ball.
+Divide the dough into 10 even pieces.
+Use a cupped hand to roll each piece into a smooth, tight ball.

 - Place the bagel on the prepared sheet pan and continue to form the remaining bagels.
 The dough will probably spring back a bit so you can go back and re-stretch the holes once you're done forming all the bagels.
-Cover the pan with plastic wrap and leave at room temperature for 30 minutes then place the pan in the refrigerator overnight.
+Cover the pan with plastic wrap.
+If the dough and the ambient temperature is on the cooler side, leave the shaped bagels at room temperature for 30 minutes then place the pan in the refrigerator overnight.
+If the dough and ambient temp is warmer and the dough is quite active, place the bagels into the refrigerator without leaving them out for 30 minutes.

-- Preheat the oven to 450°F. In a large pot combine 1 gallon of water with the sugar and baking soda and bring it to a boil.
+- Preheat the oven to 450 °F. In a large pot combine 1 gallon of water with 2 oz granulated sugar and 2 teaspoons baking soda and bring it to a boil.
 Reduce the heat to keep the water at a rolling simmer.
 Set a cooling rack over a sheet pan or kitchen towel and place it next to the stove.
-Line two half-sheet pans with parchment paper or silicone baking mats.
+Line two half-sheet pans with parchment paper or silicone baking mats and generously sprinkle with corn meal.2 oz granulated sugar, 2 teaspoons baking soda

 - Once the oven is preheated, you're ready to boil.
-Lift a bagel off the sheet pan, holding it by the center hole so it stretches a bit.
-Boil the bagels for 30 seconds, flip and boil for 30 seconds on the other side.
+Gently lift a bagel off the sheet pan and lower it into the water, bottom side down.
+The bagels may sink to the bottom.
+If they do sink give them a nudge with your slotted spoon to make sure they aren't sticking.
+Boil the bagels for 30-45 seconds.
+By then they should rise to the surface if they did sink.
+Flip and boil for 30-45 seconds on the other side.
 Depending on the size of your pot, you can boil 3-4 bagels at a time.
 As you remove the bagels from the water, set them on the cooling rack to drain.

 - Brush the bagels with egg white.
 Add the topping(s) of your choice.
-Bake until golden brown, about 20 minutes.
+To make "everything" bagels combine a tablespoon of each of the seeds & salt with a pinch granulated garlic and onion powder.
+Adjust toppings to your taste.
+Bake until golden brown, about 20 minutes.1 egg white, Topping

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.